 Here are a few things we recommend keeping in mind when choosing a workers compensation insurance broker:

 - Qualifications and experience.
 Don’t be afraid to ask about your broker’s educational background and qualifications.
-They should have an Australian Financial Services Licence and be either a Practicing Insurance Broker (QPIB) or Certified Insurance Professional (CIP).
+They should have an Australian Financial Services Licence and be either a Qualified Practicing Insurance Broker (QPIB) or Certified Insurance Professional (CIP).

 - Knowledge.
 Your broker should have a deep understanding of the insurance industry, the industry you operate in and the coverage you require.
 They should also offer both ACT and NSW workers compensation policies, and have the expertise to recommend the correct policy to ensure you are covered.